podondra/spectralview/docs/getting_started.rst

 Requirements
 ------------

-This application uses asyncio features so Python3.5 is required.
+This application uses asyncio features so Python3.5 or higher is required.
 If you have Python installed you also have :code:`pip` to install other Python's packages.
 Lastly you would need Docker to run a MongoDB instance.
 See their website form `installation instruction